10xVector/sekai-meetup-bot/DISCORD_COMMANDS_GUIDE.md

 These commands are for moderators and admins to manually trigger scheduled content.

 ### Force Commands
-Use these to manually post daily content:
+Use these to manually post scheduled content:
-- `!forcescheduledjapanesequiz` - Post the daily Japanese quiz now
+- `!forcescheduledjapanesequiz` - Post the (weekly) Japanese quiz now
-- `!forcescheduledenglishquiz` - Post the daily English quiz now
+- `!forcescheduledenglishquiz` - Post the (weekly) English quiz now
 - `!forcescheduledjapaneseword` - Post word of the day now
 - `!forcescheduledenglishword` - Post English word now
 - `!forcescheduledjapanesegrammar` - Post grammar lesson now